ioos/ioos_code_lab/jupyterbook/content/ioos_installation_conda.md

 ### What to do when everything seems to be broken?

-For example, if you are seeing kernel erros like the one below.
+For example, if you are seeing kernel errors like the one below.

 ![kernel_error](kernel_error.png)